-- The Customer cannot withdraw a request for the Works to be done or call for the Works to cease before completion unless the Repairer otherwise agrees.
+- Once Works have commenced the Customer cannot withdraw a request for the Works to be done or call for the Works to cease before completion unless the Repairer agrees.

 - The Customer must pay the full invoiced price, plus all other amounts payable to the Repairer under these terms and conditions, arising out of the Works for the Customer, after which (but not before) the vehicle or other goods upon which the Works have been carried out will be available for collection by the Customer.